Bilt's May Rent Day bonus is here — earn up to 100% bonus Avios points

 Rent Day transfer bonus

 On the first of every month, Bilt rewards its members with a special Rent Day perk.
-And this upcoming Rent Day is no different.

-• Blue member: 25% bonus
+• Blue member: 40% bonus

 • Silver member: 50% bonus

-• Gold member: 75% bonus
+• Gold member: 60% bonus

-• Platinum member: 100% bonus
+• Platinum member: 75% bonus

 Bilt is also sweetening the deal by giving its members the opportunity to "buy up" to a higher status by using their Bilt Cash.
-Bilt members can use $135 of Bilt Cash to unlock the next tier status.
-This means regular Blue members can earn the same transfer bonus as Silver members, Silver bumps up to Gold, Gold matches Platinum, and Platinum can upgrade to a 125% bonus.
+Bilt members can use $150 of Bilt Cash to unlock the next tier status.
+This means regular Blue members can earn the same transfer bonus as Silver members, Silver bumps up to Gold, Gold matches Platinum, and Platinum can upgrade to a 100% bonus.

 If you have extra Bilt Cash lying around, this is a great way to earn even more points toward your next flight.
+Just note that with this particular Rent Day promotion, you're capped at transferring a maximum of 100,000 Bilt Points.

 Why Bilt is a smart addition to your points strategy